The employment-related changes approved throughout 2020 have been mainly those indicated in 1.2 COVID-19 Crisis.

 This type of dismissal is based on an employee’s serious and wilful non-compliance with their contractual duties.
 Legal causes for dismissal must be proven by the employer and include the following:

 Additional causes may be set out in applicable CBAs or individual employment agreements.

 Unless further requirements are set out in an applicable CBA or an employment contract, the company shall terminate the employee concerned by way of a written letter of dismissal stating the date on which the termination takes effect as well as the grounds for dismissal.
 This type of dismissal will not entitle the employee to statutory severance pay.

-Should the employee be an employee legal representative or a union delegate, a contradictory procedure shall be opened in which the membership to which he or she belongs shall be heard.
+Should the employee be an employee legal representative or a union delegate, a contradictory procedure shall be opened in which the membership to which they belong shall be heard.
 Should the employee be affiliated to a union and the employer is aware of that, it must give a prior hearing to the union delegates.

 An employment relationship can be terminated by mutual agreement between the employer and the employee.
 The advantage of this route is that the parties are free to agree the terms and conditions of the termination unconstrained by statutory compensation.
 The drawback is that the employee shall not be entitled to collect unemployment benefits and the tax treatment of any compensation agreed will be impacted.

 Apart from the above, when a company follows the dismissal route and the employee challenges the termination before the conciliation authorities or a labour court, the parties will have the chance to settle the case and avoid further disputes.
 For such purposes, the employee has to file a conciliation claim within a maximum period of 20 working days from the effective date of termination.
 Thereafter, the parties shall attend a hearing in which they will have the opportunity to settle the dismissal.